iburykin/SFPU-Branding/README.md

+This is the second priority project for SFPUC.
+The tasks in the User/Administration tasks are higher priority.

-we need master page, page layouts
+We need master page and page layouts

 ![pag1.PNG](https://bitbucket.org/repo/A9AzjB/images/977724352-pag1.PNG)